ELECTIONS

 E-Mail:

-President - Zayvion Sheppard
+President - James Wilson

-Executive Vice President - Jhenelle Mckinney
+Executive Vice President - Fantasia Feliciano

 Speaker of the Senate - Vacant - apply here.